struckchure/e-commerce-api/README.md

 ## Upcoming features

 - Payment integration
-- Shipping integration
+- Shipping methods
 - Product reviews and ratings
-- Store creation and management
+- Store creation and management (although, out of scope for an e-commerce)

 ## Installation